 The next day, tribe members will lead you on treks through the surrounding forest, showing you their traps and teaching you how to use a hunting blowpipe.
 After an afternoon spent swimming in the Lemanak, you’ll finish your experience with a farewell lunch cooked in bamboo tubes over an open fire.

-Enjoy diving in Saint Lucia and Grenada
+Dive in Saint Lucia and Grenada

-The area around the Ti Kaye Resort and Spa on Anse Cochon Bay is one of the best diving and snorkeling spots on Saint Lucia.
+The area around the Ti Kaye Resort and Spa on Anse Cochon Bay is one of the best diving and snorkelling spots on Saint Lucia.
 It’s a great location for beginner divers to take their first plunge.
-Even at a training depth of 6 m (20 ft), there’s a lot to see, from multihued and fantastically shaped corals to trumpet fish and turtles skimming past.
+Even at a training depth of 6 m (20 ft), there’s a lot to see, from multi-hued and fantastically shaped corals to trumpet fish and turtles skimming past.
 If you’re lucky, you’ll glimpse a tiny, delicate type of seahorse — look for their tails curled around a branch of coral.
 More confident divers can venture out to the Lesleen M wreck, a freighter which was purposely sunk in 1985 to create an artificial reef.

 The Grand Anse area on Grenada, a two-hour flight away, offers even greater aquatic riches, from lazy drift dives to wall dives and (for advanced divers) the largest shipwreck in the Caribbean, the Bianca C, with its resident eagle rays patrolling from stern to bow.
 Grenada even has an underwater sculpture park.
-You can see it while snorkeling, although divers have better visibility and can see first-hand how the sunken statutes are gradually being metamorphosed by coral growth.
+You can see it while snorkelling, although divers have better visibility and can see first-hand how the sunken statutes are gradually being metamorphosed by coral growth.

 These two destinations offer very different activities, which can be easily combined for an energetic honeymoon.
 At Victoria Falls, adrenaline-seeking couples can do more than just gaze at The Smoke that Thunders (as the falls are known locally).
 Those looking for a more unusual experience should head out to Livingstone Island and make their way across to Devil’s Pool at the edge of the waterfalls.
 As soon as you jump in the pool, the power of the current whisks you away to the very edge of the falls, where a hidden underwater wall of natural rock miraculously stops you from plunging down the 100 m (328 ft) high drop.